Post image for A Girl’s Guide to Surviving Your First Long-Distance Flight

 Your first long distance flight can be unnerving.
 To make sure everything goes smoothly, I’ve learned from experience that meticulous organization is key.

-My family is ‘bi-continental’.
-I have made many trips over the Atlantic, to the point where packing a carry-on has become an art.
+For a little context, my family is ‘bi-continental’.
+I have made many trips over the Atlantic, to the point where packing my carry-on has become an art.

 Every airport, airline, and travel conditions bring their own little quirks.
 After your first flight you will learn a lot about your travel persona.
-For the first-timer, who hasn’t discovered their travel mantra yet, the most daunting problem is where to start?
-Here are my tips after years of trial and error:
+But, for the first-timer, who hasn’t discovered their “travel mantra” yet, the most daunting problem is “where to start?”

 Choose your bag carefully and pack wisely.